omerwwazap/Raspberry-Pi-GPIO-Usage/README.md

 # Raspberry Pi Basic GPIO

 RaspberryPi Basic GPIO Usage - Hobby

+All Diagrams are made by me and are tested.

 ### Basic Led Blink and Led Button Programs